Updated: Mar 5

 It took me 7 months of daily packing obligations to pack on up a house I had lived in for 3 years with my 3 wonderful children.
-Eldest son left in May for a life of Love and new adventure with his wife (yes indeed) and the girls and I moved to the West Midlands, yes mid-country: for a new future, a new way of living a brand #NewLife.
+Eldest son left in May of that year for a life of Love and new adventure with his wife (yes indeed) and the girls and I moved to the East Midlands, yes mid-country: for a new future, a new way of living a brand #NewLife.

 To survive in London as a woman you need to be as smart as Lion, intelligent as an Owl and gentle as a Cat yes Cat.
 London Life is vicious for the unprepared.